NURSING IN SPECIALIST SURGERY

 Learning outcomes of the course unit

-The nursing course in Specialistic Surgery is part of the course of Clinical Surgery.
+The course of Vascular Surgery is part of the integrated course of Clinical Surgery.

-The course aims to enable the student to know and to understand the essential elements applied in the field of surgical nursing, and general scientific methods and specific., Also in order to allow the student the ability to use the knowledge and understanding gained assistance in identifying the main problems (including the main maneuvers and instrumental exams connected to the Path Diagnostic-Therapeutic-relief) of patients undergoing surgery specialist.
+The course aims to enable the student to know and to understand the essential elements of etiology, pathogenesis, diagnosis and treatment of major vascular pathological situations of surgical interest, also in order to allow the student the ability to use the knowledge and understanding gained in identifying the vascular patient’s problems.

-The student at the end of the course, using the knowledge of anatomy, biology, physiology, pathology and general psychology previously acquired will need to demonstrate knowledge and understanding about care issues of patients:
+The student at the end of the course , using the notions of anatomy, biology, physiology, pathology previously acquired , will need to demonstrate knowledge and understanding about:

-The student also applying the knowledge and understanding acquired, shall be able, even collaborating with other professionals, to prepare a plan of care for patients undergoing these interventions.
+The student, also applying the knowledge and understanding acquired, shall be able, even collaborating with other professionals, to:

 Course contents summary

 The lessons concern the most frequent vascular diseases requiring surgical treatment such as aortic and peripheral aneurysms, acute and chronic limb ischemia, carotid stenosis, varicose veins and vascular traumas.

 The course covers pathogenesis, clinical symptomatology, diagnosis and treatment of vascular diseases and taken into account the possible problems of the patient undergoing surgery for diseases listed above.

 lectures using audiovisual tools and classroom discussion